Cambridge105/Twitter-To-Emailscreen/README.md

 Publish tweets to the studio email screen

 ## Installation instructions

+### 1. Install python-twitter dependency
 First off, you need to install the python-twitter library
 `pip install python-twitter`

-Then, clone this repo to pick up the main python routine
+Then, clone this repo to pick up the main python routine (getTweets.py)

+### 2. Create config files containing secrets
 Then, you'll need the two config files t.py and e.py.
 These contain secrets for Twitter and Email integration respectively.
 Should you need to recreate them, the format of t.py is: